 This is wishful fantasy.
 Not much of an argument.
 It also raises questions of why God lets people be deceived like that.
 Romans 9 would tell us that it’s because He makes some people with the express purpose of never saving them, that He actively hardens some people’s hearts against Him, and that He creates them in the first place to be destroyed.
 John 12:40 explains the unbelief people experience even when seeing Jesus perform miracles by saying this is to fulfill Isaiah’s prophecy that “The Lord has blinded their eyes and hardened their hearts–so that their eyes cannot see, and their hearts cannot understand, and they cannot turn to me and have me heal them.”
 Who has blinded the people so they cannot turn to Jesus?
 Not the devil, but the Lord.
 So much for free will, Christians!

 Wheaton tries to cite the existence of evil as necessary for the sake of free will.
 Radisson has exactly the right reply but the film (like too many Christians) leaps topics instead of directly addressing the point.
-Radisson points out it is excessive and irrelevant to free will that we have to deal with such excessive evils as tsunamis, genocides, etc. And Radisson mocks that the next thing you know Wheaton will be talking about absolute morality.
+Radisson points out it is excessive and irrelevant to free will that we have to deal with such gratuitous evils as tsunamis, genocides, etc. And Radisson mocks that the next thing you know Wheaton will be talking about absolute morality.
 Wheaton jumps on this opening to talk about morality.
 But the point Radisson could have been making is that if absolute morality is real, then surely it must hold God accountable for all the gratuitous evils He allows go well beyond what is actually necessary for free will to be legitimately present in the world.
 This is a strong case against believing there is an omnibenevolent and morally perfect God at all.

 The final way the film tries to make the case that evil is not so bad is in its horrible death scene for Professor Radisson, which I criticized as the crux of a previous review of the film.
 To sum up quickly here, the characters wring a repentance out of Radisson, as he lays dying, and then celebrate, expressing envy towards him that he gets to go to heaven and noting that his pain before dying mercifully lasted mere moments while the joys of heaven will be endless.
 In this way the filmmakers try to model for us how we are supposed to readjust the way we interpret everything so we see it as all wonderful in the bigger context of God’s grace.
 If only they can train their fellow Christians to see everything in the way that makes it evidence of God’s grace, why then, they won’t have anguished, bitter rejections of God that supposedly accounts for so much atheism.

 It doesn’t really, of course, account for much atheism at all.
 Atheists are not misotheists.
 We don’t hate God.
 We just don’t believe in God.
 What some of us hate is that we think Christianity and other religions lie to people, hindering them in their abilities to think for themselves or to think with proper information and make the best decisions for themselves.
 When we’re mad we’re not betraying that we secretly believe in God.
 Rather we’re angry with the effects of religious institutions and beliefs we think are harmful.
 We also may get angry when we hear all the evils that we see praised in the Christian God treated as wonderful things.
 We assail the deification of traits we have good reason to think are terrible.
 We assail the perversion of ethics and politics and metaphysics represented by the God concept when we attack it.
-And some of us mourn from the disillusionment of having been falsely promised divine protection as belivers only to come viscerally to understand that no such thing exists.
+And some of us mourn from the disillusionment of having been falsely promised divine protection as believers only to come viscerally to understand that no such thing exists.

-But I digress, the unintended actual effect of the film’s closing attempt to show us how wonderful the world can look if only you see it through the eyes of faith is actually to make the film’s Christians look cultishly dangerous, inhumanly capable of pleasure at other people’s deaths, and vulture like in their willingness to prey upon a dying doubter to try to get him to pray out of terror.
+But I digress, the unintended actual effect of the film’s closing attempt to show us how wonderful the world can look if only you see it through the eyes of faith is actually to make the film’s Christians look cultishly dangerous, inhumanly capable of pleasure at other people’s deaths, and vulture-like in their willingness to prey upon a dying doubter to try to get him to pray out of terror.
 Again, my full explanation of why is in another review.

 I also have two other posts on God’s Not Dead, one addressing the problem with Evangelicals’ pushy proselytization tactics and one explaining why this present review focuses so much on Evangelical Christians’ persecution complexes.